How to apply

 Fields of research (FOR) classification

 The FOR classification allows research and development (R&D) activity to be categorised according to the field of research.
 In this respect, it is the methodology used in the R&D that is being considered.
-Please enter up to THREE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
+Please enter up to FIVE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
 For a list of codes, please refer to the Field of Research Calculator at:

 Socio-Economic Objective (SEO) classification

 The Australian and New Zealand Standard Research Classification (ANZSRC) and SEO classification allow R&D activity in Australia and New Zealand to be categorised according to the intended purpose or outcome of the research rather than the processes or techniques used in order to achieve this objective.
 The purpose categories include processes, products, health, education and other social and environmental aspects in Australia and New Zealand that R&D activity aims to improve.
-Please enter up to THREE codes from the drop-down field, using codes that are as specific as possible.
+Please enter up to FIVE codes from the drop-down field, using codes that are as specific as possible.
 For a list of codes, please refer to the Socio-Economic Objectives Calculator at:

 - Humanities and the Social Sciences (HSS)